5 Important Learning Experiences You Can Only Find at Advocamp

 March 9, 10:41-10:59, Track Two

 B2B buyers are relying more on online reviews and social proof every day, and brands need to learn how to generate authentic online feedback in order to stay relevant.
-It’s a good thing that Davin Wilfrid, Customer Marketing Manager at Intuit, is around to share how Intuit Quickbase boosted its online presence and mobilized its advocates to dominate an entirely new product category.
+It’s a good thing that Davin Wilfrid, Customer Marketing Manager at QuickBase, is around to share how QuickBase boosted its online presence and mobilized its advocates to dominate an entirely new product category.